golemfactory/awesome-golem/README.md

 - [gvm-vim](https://github.com/canokaue/gvm-vim) - A golemized docker image for compiling the most loved vim editor.
     * **Compatibility: Alpha 2**
-- [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - A simple nodejs requestor app that greets you.
+- [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - A simple Node.js requestor app that greets you.
 It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
 Look in `examples/greetings`.
     * **Compatibility: Alpha 3**
 - [Golem Image Sharpening](https://github.com/visualNext/golem) - Using golem to sharpen your images.
     * **Compatibility: Alpha 3**

-# 👷 Developer Resources
+## 👷 Developer Resources

 ### Docs and releases

 - [Yagna handbook](https://handbook.golem.network/) - Handbook for the Golem, implementation name, Yagna.
-- [Releases List](https://github.com/golemfactory/yagna/releases) - Github releases of Yagna.
+- [Releases List](https://github.com/golemfactory/yagna/releases) - GitHub releases of Yagna.

 ## Running a node on Golem
 > Golem went on mainnet March 11th 2021.

-### Requestor:
+### Requestor
 Get started quick and make your first request with the [Requestor flash tutorial](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development).

 - If you have an interesting question you'd like answered, the Golem development team monitors the [Yagna tag on Stack Overflow](https://stackoverflow.com/questions/tagged/yagna).